hardik-vala/hardik-vala/_posts/2024-12-16-engineering-self-confidence.md

 Given our definition, your confidence varies depending on the domain.
 You can be confident from developing skill and displaying performance in, say, hacking computers but that doesn't mean you're automatically confident as a ballroom dancer.
 You don't have a master confidence level that covers every aspect of life, because that would be stupid, and maladaptive from an evolutionary perspective.
 If your odds of success in one domain don't predict your odds of success in another domain, why then should confidence in one spillover to confidence in the other?

-But there's something magical that happens as you practice more skills, and master more domains: the more confident you become in developing confidence.
+But there's something magical that happens as you practice more skills and master more domains: you become more confident in developing confidence.
 I call this *meta-confidence*.
 The more times you are terrified at doing something novel, but suffer through the dip of low confidence, the more confident you become at trying new challenges.
 I'm not introducing a totally new idea.
 It's just the formula for self-confidence applied recursively to itself.
 Through demonstrating your capacity to act, fail, improve, repeat your way to competence at challenging and risky things, you grow your meta-confidence.

 This meta-confidence reduces the amount of courage and grit you must channel in a new domain.
-So consciously recall those past occasions where you successfully navigated the self-doubt, criticism, and failure--even when they're unrelated to the present task.
+So consciously recall those past occasions where you successfully navigated the self-doubt, criticism, and failure---even when they're unrelated to the present task.
 That's why each year, I sign-up for some feat that takes me physically out of my comfort zone.
-Whether it's doing a century ride (cycling for 100 miles), training as a Navy Seal, or running a half-marathon over trails with 3000 ft of elevation--it's the most sample-efficient way of creating meta-confidence.
+Whether it's doing a century ride (cycling for 100 miles), training with a Navy Seal, or running a half-marathon over trails with 3000 ft of elevation--it's the most sample-efficient way of creating meta-confidence.
 The memories become proof that I'm capable of adapting and running through walls, making it seamless to slide into the right frame of mind to confront any new challenge.

 Sidebar: *Is meta-confidence just self-esteem by another name?* Short answer is, I don't know.
 But intuitively, I can see there being a strong relationship between the two.
 If a rising meta-confidence leads to further aptitude in more areas, that could increase your belief in your whole value as a human being.
 I think self-esteem encompasses self-confidence, but because confidence is tightly coupled with competence, I think there's still more to self-esteem.

 #### 3) Confidence "borrowing"

 When you don't have any piece of evidence of prior success at a task, you can "borrow" it from someone else.
 The fact this works must be a glitch in the matrix, but you can exploit it.
-When I face a new challenge, I pattern-match the situation to find somebody like me, or similar, who overcame the same challenge, or a similar one.
+When I face a new challenge, I pattern-match the situation to find somebody similar to me, who overcame the a similar challenge.
 This role model can be someone you know, but it doesn't have to be.
 A big reason I feel confident in founding a successful startup eventually, despite having no demonstrated proof, is because there are so many people around me, who are just like me, who have done it.

 #### 4) Preparation and process

-Planning and preparation before a risky undertaking can help--but to a point.
+Planning and preparation before a risky undertaking can help---but to a point.
 It can easily become an excuse for inaction, but in moderation, it can help assuage the FUD just enough so that it's no longer a blocker for action.
 For example, preparing a script and having a few conversation starters helps me feel comfortable when cold-calling potential customers.
 I might not use them, but having them helps me feel confident enough to make the calls.
 I have to be mindful of the trap of avoidance though, where I'm endlessly perfecting my preparation to avoid executing.

 #### 5) Fake it (a little)

 You can’t fake true confidence for very long, but you can employ tricks to give your brain a short burst of confidence.
 Sounds corny, but certain power poses have been shown to empirically work.
 I feel marginally more confident when I fix my posture, and stand tall with my shoulders back and chest open.
 Behaving as if I'm already confident, like speaking clearly, maintaining eye contact, and smiling, has shown to feed back into my emotions, helping me feel more self-assured.
 Research and experiment to find hacks that work for you, like "dressing for success".
 But remember, these aren't substitutes for building real self-confidence, they just help you start the process of iterative improvement to gaining confidence.

-#### 6) Controlled substances

-This is not an endorsement.
-Experiment at your own risk.

-#### 7) Momentum
+#### 6) Momentum

 Don't underestimate the power of small wins, especially at the beginning.

 If the challenge feels daunting, see if you can break it down into smaller, manageable steps.
 Start with something lower-risk that feels achievable, and gradually raise the stakes as your confidence grows.
 For example, 6 years ago, I started cycling long distances.
 I had zero prior experience but the goal was to complete a century-ride (100 miles) in under eight hours, while climbing 10K ft of elevation.
 I've always been a well-rounded athlete, but whenever I decide to pursue a new fitness challenge, I start small. *Really small*.
-If I remember correctly, I started training each day by riding for an embarrassing 20 minutes, on flat routes.
+If I remember correctly, I started training each day by riding for an 20 minutes, on flat routes.
 That's it.
 But that was enough to build momentum.
 I would slowly raise the difficulty by micro-increments, eg. from 20 minutes to 25 minutes.
 Each small win was evidence of a bump in competence, and over time, those small wins compounded into big confidence, which helped me conquer my original goal.

 This example highlights another important lesson: Don't immediately try to be a hero and fight the final boss on max. difficulty.
 Dialing up the difficulty level too high too quickly is a surefire way of discouraging yourself from persevering.
-Early in the confidence-building process, your don't have a lot of currency in the bank and missing an over-ambitious target is like sending your bank balance deep into the negative.
+Early in the confidence-building process, you don't have a lot of currency in the bank and missing an over-ambitious target is like sending your bank balance deep into the negative.
 So be measured about building and sustaining momentum, so that you don't lose confidence and quit.

-#### 8) Growth mindset and re-framing
+#### 7) Growth mindset and re-framing

 The last suggestion I'll make is not an instant fix.
 Like meta-confidence, it takes time to develop.
 But the best thing you can do to procure durable courage and perseverance is to adopt a *growth mindset*.
 I know this is a hackneyed idea, co-opted by every corporation in America as a cultural value.
 But goddammit, it works.
 In a growth mindset, you only need to believe two things: